Transforming your Teaching using Technology

 • Devise strategies to utilize data and learning analytics

-This Harvard Macy Institute modular course supports health care professionals as they adapt new technologies and approaches into the learning environment for pre-clinical, clinical and post-graduate learners.
+This Harvard Macy Institute course supports health care professionals as they adapt new technologies and approaches into the learning environment for pre-clinical, clinical and post-graduate learners.

-At the end of this course, educators will have developed a toolbox containing the essential skills to embark on transforming learning and teaching for the virtual environment.
+Upon completion, educators will have developed a toolbox containing the essential skills to embark on transforming learning and teaching for the virtual environment.

 In support of improving patient care, Harvard Medical School is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The Harvard Medical School designates this live activity for a maximum of 30.00 AMA PRA Category 1 Credits™.
+The Harvard Medical School designates this live activity for a maximum of 23.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The Royal College of Physicians and Surgeons of Canada recognizes conferences and workshops held outside of Canada that are developed by a university, academy, hospital, specialty society or college as accredited group learning activities.